I currently lecture and academic support for the BSc Diagnostic Radiography programme, across all three years.

 I am also developing a pathway for assistant practitioners to progress onto the undergraduate degree.

-I am interested in a number of areas connected with radiography, noteably interventional radiology, cross sectional imaging, radiation protection
+I am interested in a number of areas connected with radiography, notably interventional radiology, cross sectional imaging, radiation protection

 I have co-authored several papers in areas such as Poly-cystic ovary syndrome, radiation protection, anatomy and physiology, image processing, and teaching.
 I am listed in two patents for novel technology; one involving MRI safety, and one involving a novel sequence in MR.

-I am intereszted in a couple of areas regarding low dose exposure to ionising radiation both within a clinical field, and in terms of environmental/public health.
+I am interested in a couple of areas regarding low dose exposure to ionising radiation both within a clinical field, and in terms of environmental/public health.

 I have presented a paper recently around novel teaching strategies.

 I qualified in 2002, having previously read Physics and Geology at University College, London.
 I had originally travelled to Canterbury to apply for an MSc position in Rock and Ice Physics, there were some funding issues, however, and I was unable to proceed.
 I found myself in Canterbury with nothing to do.
 I decided to take a job as a hospital cleaner, and then, latterly, a healthcare assistant at the Kent and Canterbury Hospital.
 I discovered an interest in the field of patient care and medicine / nursing – I had studied remote sensing and satellite data processing in my first degree; if the body is viewed as just another landscape, then Diagnostic Radiography seemed the perfect way to fuse patient care and image evaluation/interpretation.

 I commenced my second degree programme in 1999.
 While studying at Canterbury Christ Church University College, I was approached by my physics lecturer with a view to undertaking a PhD in MRI.
 This never materialised, and I started work at the John Radcliffe Hospital, in Oxford as a trauma (band 5) radiographer.